-Led by a coalition of community-based organizations and service providers, this program provides educational workshops to help cancer patients find cancer support services, navigate the healthcare system, and access language-interpreting services.
+In partnership with a coalition of community-based organizations and service providers, the Chinese American Health Initiative conducts outreach and education to help cancer patients find cancer support services, navigate the healthcare system, and access medical interpreting services.

-For more information about Chinese American Cancer Care Access program activities, please contact Jennifer Leng at email@example.com.
+For more information about Chinese American Health Initiative activities, please contact Jennifer Leng at email@example.com.

 For more information about our research, please contact Nicole Roberts at firstname.lastname@example.org.